pachterlab/splitcode-tutorial/docs/source/example.rst

 Read structure
 ^^^^^^^^^^^^^^

-:red:`The` structure of the reads from this hypothetical sequencing technology (see image below) contains multiple regions that need to be parsed, including some of variable length.
+The structure of the reads from this hypothetical sequencing technology (see image below) contains multiple regions that need to be parsed, including some of variable length.

 .. image:: https://raw.githubusercontent.com/pachterlab/splitcode/main/figures/splitcode_example.png
   :width: 725